HANNOVER MESSE 2023

-Global Business Magazine will also accompany the relaunch of HANNOVER MESSE 2022.
-The magazine features analyses and voices on current challenges in foreign trade.
-The magazine also presents partners and services for success in international markets.
+Global Business Magazine will also accompany the international activities at HANNOVER MESSE 2023.
+The magazine will present partners and services for success in international markets.

 The consequences of the Russian war and the renewed production and logistics disruptions in China are shaking up global trade.